-Subscribing to your library currently gives you free access to several online resources:
+Your library subscription provides free access to many online resources:

-‹ genealogy resources (Your Mes Aieux and Genealogy Quebec)
+- genealogy resources (Mes Aieux and Genealogy Quebec)

 Sightings, the poetry and music concert scheduled at the Biblio Wakefield Library for March 29th, has been postponed and will be rescheduled once we are through this crisis.
 In the meantime, a poem excerpt for these times…